 - commitment frequency (2/week, 8/month, etc) or bulk quantity (e.g. a 10 pack)

-- duration of commitment (e.g: a lower monthly price with annual commitment)
+- duration of commitment (e.g: a lower monthly price with an annual commitment)

 It's these membership features that help you support the many different "personalised" requirements of each of your customers.
 Instead of creating a new type of payment for each person, you can group customers into memberships.
 This is the secret to ensuring your customers feel heard and supported at your studio.